alo9507/JustKeepClicking/content/blog/domain-driven-authentication/index.md

 </div>

-The `case` is switched over in the `remoteAuthProvider` computed property to determine which `RemoteAuthProvider` implementation to return to the `AuthManager`, just like what we do in [`AuthError`](/wrap-your-errors-please) to return the appropriate error string.
+The `case` is switched over in the `remoteAuthProvider` computed property to determine which `RemoteAuthProvider` implementation to return to the `AuthManager`.

 Why abstract away the `RemoteAuthProvider` from the client?
 A major goal of the EZClientAuth framework is to genericize the specific authentication provider behind a shared interface of common authentication methods.
 With this as the goal, it made little sense to expose the `RemoteAuthProvider` to the client.
 So we make `AuthProviderConfiguration` public instead.

-So this private `remoteAuthProvider` property on `EZAuthManger`:
+This private `remoteAuthProvider` property on `EZAuthManger`:

 <div class="impl">